Skip to the content.

 It is difficult to predict the net effect of data layout and access patterns on dedupe effectiveness without performing deep inspection of both the filesystem data and its structure–a task that is as expensive as performing the deduplication.

-If a filesystem has only one subvolume with data in it, then the --scan-mode option has no effect.
-In this case, there is only one subvolume to scan, so worker threads will all scan that one.
+If a filesystem has only one subvolume with data in it, then all of the subvol scan modes are equivalent.
+In this case, there is only one subvolume to scan, so every possible ordering of subvols is the same.

 Between subvols, there are several scheduling algorithms with different trade-offs:

 Scan mode 0, “lockstep”, scans the same inode number in each subvol at close to the same time.
 This is useful if the subvols are snapshots with a common ancestor, since the same inode number in each subvol will have similar or identical contents.
-This maximizes the likelihood that all of the references to a snapshot of a file are scanned at close to the same time, improving dedupe hit rate and possibly taking advantage of VFS caching in the Linux kernel.
-If the subvols are unrelated (i.e. not snapshots of a single subvol) then this mode does not provide significant benefit over random selection.
+This maximizes the likelihood that all of the references to a snapshot of a file are scanned at close to the same time, improving dedupe hit rate.
+If the subvols are unrelated (i.e. not snapshots of a single subvol) then this mode does not provide any significant advantage.
 This mode uses smaller amounts of temporary space for shorter periods of time when most subvols are snapshots.
 When a new snapshot is created, this mode will stop scanning other subvols and scan the new snapshot until the same inode number is reached in each subvol, which will effectively stop dedupe temporarily as this data has already been scanned and deduped in the other snapshots.

 Scan mode 3, “recent”, scans the subvols with the highest min_transid value first (i.e. the ones that were most recently completely scanned), then falls back to “independent” mode to break ties.
-This interrupts long scans of old subvols to give a rapid dedupe response to new data, then returns to the old subvols after the new data is scanned.
-It is useful for large filesystems with multiple active subvols and rotating snapshots, where the first-pass scan can take months, but new duplicate data appears every day.
+This interrupts long scans of old subvols to give a rapid dedupe response to new data in previously scanned subvols, then returns to the old subvols after the new data is scanned.

 Threads and load management